broadwayinc/skapi-documentation/api-reference/data-types/README.md

     reference: {
         record_id?: string; // ID of a record that this record is referencing.
         reference_limit: number | null; // Number of reference this record is allowing.
 Infinite if null.
-        allow_multiple_reference: boolean; // Is True if this record allows other users to upload a record referencing this record multiple times.
+        allow_multiple_reference: boolean; // Is true if this record allows other users to upload a record referencing this record multiple times.
         referenced_count: number; // Number of records that referenced this record.
-        can_remove_reference: boolean; // Is True if the owner of the record can remove the referenced records.
+        can_remove_reference: boolean; // Is true if the owner of the record can remove the referenced records.
     };
     index?: {
         name: string; // Index name.